derailed-dash/demo-lz-docs/content/epam-lz/onboarding/cost-management.md

 ## Billing Overview

 All deployed Google Cloud resources are attributed to a single project.
 Consequently, **project costs are accumulated at the project level**.
-All these projects are ultimately associated with a **billing account** that is the responsibility of the ECP Service Owner.
+All these projects are ultimately associated with a **billing account** that is the responsibility of the LZiiB Service Owner.

 The day-to-day management, analysis and reporting of our billing account is managed by **AppsBroker**, who EPAM have contracted with to provide Financial Operations expertise in GCP.

 ### Cost Visibility

 - AppsBroker generate monthly billing reports, which are sent to all project owners.
 Members of your tenant `admin` group will have visibility of these reports.
-- All ECP projects will have associated **budgets**.
+- All LZiiB projects will have associated **budgets**.
   - Budgets are set at project level, and define monthly spend threshold.
   - Initial budgets will be agreed when your tenancy is established.
   - Budget alarms will be set automatically, resulting in email notifications to tenants, when budget thresholds - 50%, 80% and 100%, by default - are exceeded.